wp-plugins/wp-easycart/readme.txt

 * Added refunding to the paypal IPN listener.
 = 1.0.8 =
 * Updating linking to the admin console and download instructions.
+= 1.0.9 =
+* DB Upgrades - Added ec_customfield table, added ec_customfielddata table, ec_menulevel1 - added seo_keywords, seo_description, and banner_image to table, ec_menulevel2 - added seo_keywords, seo_description, and banner_image to table, ec_menulevel3 - added seo_keywords, seo_description, and banner_image to table
+* New Feature - Added custom fields to the core.
+Soon to release a matching admin.
+Custom fields allow developers to add fields like to a product for display purposes.
+This will allow developers to customize an install to best fit their clients needs.
+Custom fields will be available for products, users, orders, and order details.
+* Improvement - Added custom title functionality on the store page for products, categories, and manufacturers.
+* Improvement - Added function to show the meta data for a particular product and/or category
+* Improvement - Updated caching information, now a back click to the cart after an order is placed shows empty cart.
+* Improvement - Updated the breadcrumbs, needed as a bug fix when the title bar changes for each product/manufacturer/category
+* New Feature - Added an option to upload a banner for each category.
+Can be displayed above the product list.
+* Improvement - Added a function to send an email receipt from the order display.
+This is useful for third party ipn listener sending out emails when order payment is successful.
+* Improvement - Fixed the extra MIME text at the top of forgot password emailers.

 == Upgrade Notice ==